chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.1.0.md

 * census\_obj – the Cell Census root object, a SOMACollection.
 * Cell Census release – a versioned Cell Census, deposited in a public bucket and accessible by APIs.
 * tissue – original tissue annotation.
-* tissue\_general – high-level mapping of a tissue, e.g. “Heart” is the tissue_general of “Heart left ventricle” .
+* tissue\_general – high-level mapping of a tissue, e.g. "Heart" is the tissue_general of "Heart left ventricle" .

 ## Cell Census Schema versioning